cosigyn/clanware-bible/content/notes/clanware-services.md

 ## 2.1.
 Setting up and using @CLANWARE
 ---
 In order to access and utilize the full range of Clanware services, you must first set up the @CLANWARE bot in your Discord server.
 This is done by inviting the bot to your server and granting it the appropriate permissions.
+You can use this [link](https://discord.com/api/oauth2/authorize?client_id=872935754806992947&permissions=277025441793&scope=applications.commands%20bot), or the button on the bot profile.

 ![Invite Image](https://ss.clanware.org/i8NGkn.png)